pjschroeder/pjschroeder.github.io/Specializations.md

 ### Research Specializations
 I specialize in three primary areas of research

-### Health ## My health research interests focus on the quality of care.
+<b>Health<b> ## My health research interests focus on the quality of care.
 This includes the management of healthcare organizations, the management of                                  healthcare operations, and the patients’ perspectives of care.

 •	Organizational management
 - Leadership